 Socially dominant groups often have implicit bias or prejudice against subordinate groups, and individuals usually have a preference for members of a category to which they belong (1).
 These biases can be a significant factor in decision-making resulting in erroneous and harmful decisions.

 Implicit Association Test

-In 1995 Mahzarin Banaji and Anthony Greenwald developed a test, the Implicit Association Test (IAT) to measure the strength of automatic associations, revealing people’s hidden biases about gender, race, age, disability, sexuality and 90 other topics.
-See Project Implicit for more information on the IAT.
+In 1995 Mahzarin Banaji and Anthony Greenwald developed a test, the Implicit Association Test (IAT) to measure the strength of automatic associations, revealing people’s hidden biases about gender, race, age, disability, sexuality and many other areas.
 Read on to find out more...

 Evidence of bias in employment and education

 International research has detailed pervasive evidence of unconscious bias in employment, education, health, justice and many other areas of life.
 Most common biases are based on a person’s gender, race and age but can occur in a positive or negative way for all categories of people.
 Continue reading about bias in employment and education...

 Overcoming unconscious bias and implicit associations